georgeck/chess-app/README.md

 # chess-app
 Simple chess game that uses STOCKFISH engine.

+## Setup

-Download the STOCKFISH engine from https://stockfishchess.org/download/ and place it in the same directory as the server.js file.
+1. Download the STOCKFISH engine from [stockfishchess.org](https://stockfishchess.org/download/) and place it in the same directory as the `server.js` file.

-If you have the binary file in a different directory, then update the path in the .env file.
+2. If you have the binary file in a different directory, update the path in the `.env` file.

+## Running the App
 To run the app, execute the following commands:
 ```
 pnpm install
 pnpm start
 ```

 ### Libraries used:
 - [chess.js](https://github.com/jhlywa/chess.js) ->  JavaScript library for chess move validation and check/checkmate/draw detection
 - [chessboard-js](https://chessboardjs.com/) -> JavaScript chessboard